caitlinsalt/how-to-do-stuff/git/git-guide.md

 git fetch
 ```

 That's all it does really.
-It updates your repository's data about what branches are in the origin repository, and what their status is, but doesn't make any changes to your own repository itself.
+It updates your repository's data about what branches are in the origin repository, and what their status is.
+It also downloads all of the data you need to check out any of those branches.
+It doesn't make any changes to your working area.

 #### Check out and pull